-Best Glamping near Blue River, CO
+Glamping near Blue River, CO

 Peak One Campground in Frisco houses upscale glamping accommodations with stunning mountain views right alongside Lake Dillon.
 The property combines wilderness immersion with refined comfort through their safari-style tents and spacious yurts, each equipped with proper beds, electricity, and heating options.
 All glamping units include dedicated fire pits and picnic tables while providing easy water access.
 One visitor noted, "This campground is located in the town of Frisco, CO, but feels like being in the wilderness.
 Shopping and restaurants are 10 minutes from the Campground."
-Selkirk Campground adds to Blue River region glamping options with their luxury canvas accommodations nestled among mature shade trees.
-Both locations maintain clean facilities and feature flushing toilets with running water, a rarity for mountain glamping sites.
+Selkirk Campground adds to Blue River region glamping options with their luxury canvas accommodations among mature shade trees.
+Both locations maintain clean facilities and feature flushing toilets with running water, a rarity for mountain glamping campsites.

-The region's glamping experiences benefit from strategic positioning along bike paths that connect to nearby towns.
+The region's glamping campsites benefit from strategic positioning along bike paths that connect to nearby towns.
 Many glamping sites offer direct lake access, perfect for paddleboarding and kayaking without hauling equipment long distances.
 According to a camper, "We enjoyed the sunsets sitting at the beach of the lake - highly recommended!"
 Beyond water activities, glamping guests enjoy immediate access to extensive mountain biking trails, including those at the Frisco Adventure Park located at the entrance to Peak One.
 Hiking options abound with nearby trails like Lily Pad Lake.
 Reservations are strongly recommended during peak season (May through September), though some locations offer limited first-come availability.
 Most glamping sites in this area close during winter months due to mountain weather conditions, with some reopening as early as mid-May.

-Best Glamping Sites Near Blue River, Colorado (56)
+Best Glamping Campgrounds near Blue River (56)

 1. Peak One Campground